3lackHa7e/Project-Nusrat/README.md

 ---

 <p align="center">
-  Made with ❤️ by Abid for a wonderful 2027!
+  Made with ❤️ by Abid!
 </p>